textileio/community/docs/powergate/devnet.md

 - Create a new wallet address on Lotus.
 You can configure the Powergate to automatically fund new wallets from a master address.
 - Track and manage deals associated with that address in the Powergate FFS.
 - Create an API token for using that FFS (and address) over the Powergate API.

+!!!Warning
+    If you're providing a `--lotusmasteraddr` and `--walletinitialfund`, be sure that address exists in the Lotus node and it has enough funds, since `walletinitialfund` attoFILs will be sent from there to fund from newly created FFS instances.
+Recall that both flags are optional, and if not present there won't be any auto-funding transaction, so you're responsible to fund wallet addresses of new FFS instances.
+You can fund any testnet wallet address using the official Lotus Faucet.

 ```Bash
 pow ffs create